How To Pin Press

 The Pin Press

-Learn how to pin press in this tutorial with Starting Strength Coaches, Matt Reynolds and Marie Kunkel.
+Learn how to pin press in this tutorial with Barbell Logic Coaches, Matt Reynolds and Marie Kunkel.

 The pin press is an overhead press supplemental exercise.
 It is a partial press movement, where the bar is placed across the safety pins at a height ranging from a lifter’s chin to above the forehead.
 It’s also known as the press lockout.